Itti Si Khushi

-Itti Si Khushi is an Indian television drama series that premiered on 18 August 2025 on Sony SAB.
-Produced by Goldie Behl and Sabrina Duguet under the joint collaboration of Rose Audio Visual Productions and All3Media International, it stars Sumbul Touqeer and Rajat Verma.
+Itti Si Khushi is an Indian television drama series that aired on Sony SAB from 18 August 2025 to 16 May 2026.
+Produced by Goldie Behl and Sabrina Duguet under the joint collaboration of Rose Audio Visual Productions and All3Media International, it starred Sumbul Touqeer and Rajat Verma.
 It is the official Hindi adaptation of British series Shameless.

 Plot

-Set against the vibrant backdrop of Mumbai, Itti Si Khushi tells the story of Anvita Diwekar, a 21-year-old girl, the eldest of six siblings, who becomes the unexpected anchor of their crumbling home.
+Set against the backdrop of Mumbai, Itti Si Khushi tells the story of Anvita Diwekar, a 21-year-old girl, the eldest of six siblings, who becomes the unexpected anchor of their crumbling home.
 With a father battling alcoholism and a mother who abandoned them, Anvita becomes the glue that holds her family together, sacrificing her education and setting aside her own aspirations to build a better future for them.
-What follows is a tender yet raw portrayal of everyday survival, silent sacrifices, and the quiet triumph of love and resilience.